lualiliu/esp32-gameboy/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU Public License v3.
 You are free to use, modify, and distribute this code for personal and commercial purposes.

 ## Acknowledgements